AdrianAbeyta/ICML2019-TREX/README.md

 TREX (openai_ros) uses ROS to initiate all trainings via a launch file.
 Each launch file contains the scripts and configuration paramaters necessary for operation.
 Configurations for modifying variables can be can be found in the config folder along with a description of each variable.

 ## Preparing the workspace
-Before each session, make sure that the Conda environment is appended to the PYTHONPATH variable (if applicable), and that the workspace is sourced:
+Before each session, make sure that the Conda environment is active and appended to the PYTHONPATH variable (if applicable), and that the workspace is sourced:
 ```
+conda activate TREX # If applicable
 export PYTHONPATH=~/anaconda3/envs/TREX/lib/python3.6/site-packages:$PYTHONPATH # Necessary ONLY IF using Conda with ROS
 source ~/trex_ros_ws/devel/setup.bash
 ```